goFrendiAsgard/No-CMS/readme.rst

 What is Neo-CMS
 ###################

-Neo-CMS = CodeIgniter + HMVC + Phil Sturgeon's Template + groceryCRUD + Some Modification
+Neo-CMS is a CMS-framework.

+Neo-CMS is a basic CMS with some default features such as user authorization, menu, module and theme management.
+It is fully customizable and extensible, you can make your own module and your own themes.
+It provide freedom to make your very own CMS, which is not provided very well by any other CMS.

+***************
+Who is it for?
+***************

+Neo CMS will be good for you if you say yes for majority of these statement:

+* You are a web developer who use CodeIgniter framework.
+* You are tired of building the same things such an authorization-authentication for every project.
+* You find that some part of your old project can be used for your next project.
+* You are happy with CodeIgniter but you think some plug-ins and features should be provided by default.
+* You want a simple and easy to learn framework that has 100% compatibility with CodeIgniter.
+* You don't want to learn too many new terms.
+* You are familiar with HMVC plugins, and you think it is one of "should be exists" feature in CodeIgniter.
+* You are in tight deadline, at least you need to provide the prototype to your client.

 **************
 Neo-CMS as CMS
 **************
 Neo-CMS is a good enough CMS.
-Please don't compare it with Wordpress, Drupal or Joomla.
+It is different from Wordpress, Drupal or Joomla.
+Those CMS are built from developers for users.
-Neo-CMS is built by developer for developer, although everyone else can still use it as well.
+Neo-CMS is built by developer for developers, although everyone else can still use it as well.
+The main purpose of this CMS is to provide a good start of web application project, especially for CodeIgniter developer.

 ********************************************
 Neo-CMS as Application development framework